Your Guide for Using a VA Loan to Build a House

-Not All VA Lenders Issue VA Construction Loans
+Not All VA Lenders Work with Construction Loans

-Construction loans, in general, are riskier because the lender might lose their money if the home is never finished and you default on your payments.
-Since the VA doesn’t issue loans—it just guarantees a portion of the loan for the lender—private lenders often don’t want this risk.
+That's because construction loans, in general, are riskier for lenders.
+Since the home usually serves as collateral, but yours isn't built yet, they could lose their money if the home is never finished or you default on your payments.
+Since the VA doesn't issue loans—it just guarantees a portion of the loan for the lender—private lenders often don't want this risk.

 How to Build a Custom Home Using Your VA Benefits

 Once you decide on the lender you want to use to help you finance your custom dream home, it's time to dive in to the process, which usually has a couple of extra steps compared to financing a pre-built home.

 First, you will likely need to find the local builder you want to work with and finalize the plans and discuss costs.
 You also need to make sure that this builder has a VA Builder ID number.

 If the builder you really want to work with doesn't have this ID yet, make sure they get it.
 It's simply a matter of submitting a few forms to register with the VA, and then waiting just a day or two for the ID number to be assigned.